Local Capacity Strengthening

 Over the years PCI has developed and/or adapted powerful LCS tools that have successfully contributed to strengthening the capacity of organizations, networks and government programs.
 These include a number of tools that related to capacity assessment and strengthening that form the PCI Toolkit:

-- We have several tools in our “toolkit” to assess organizational or network capacity
+- We have several tools in our “toolkit” to assess organizational or network capacity.

-- We have a new Sub-Award Management and Support Manual (SAMS) designed to address the LCS needs of local implementing partners (typically local civil society organizations) which links accompaniment and LCS approaches to the management of subs process in order to ensure greater local capacity as well as optimal sub-award compliance.
+- We have a Sub-Award Management and Support Manual (SAMS) designed to address the LCS needs of local implementing partners (typically local civil society organizations) which links accompaniment and LCS approaches to the management of subs process in order to ensure greater local capacity as well as optimal sub-award compliance.